opennetworkinglab/aether-docs/developer/aiabhw.rst

 ==================================

 This document describes how to set up an Aether-in-a-Box (AiaB) with a Sercomm eNodeB and connect real devices (e.g., 4G phones).
-This setup is suitable for laboratory experiments and proof-of-concept deployments.
+It assumes that you are already familiar with running AiaB with emulated eNodeB/UE.
+AiaB on Hardware Radios is suitable for laboratory experiments and proof-of-concept deployments.
+Its goals are to demonstrate how to configure a real eNodeB to work with Aether, and to provide an easy-to-install environment where Aether's features can be explored with real devices.
 To create this setup you will need the following equipment:

 * Server for running AiaB (SD-CORE / UPF / ROC)